sparkfun/SparkFun_LIS3DH_Arduino_Library/examples/README.md

 Example Briefs
 --------------

+* ADCUsage - Demonstrates analog in reads and has notes about temperature collection
 * FifoExample - Demonstrates using the built-in buffer to burst-collect data - **Good demonstration of settings**
-* InterruptFreeFall - Embedded function demonstrating free-fall detection
-* InterruptHWTapConfig - Embedded function demonstrating tap and double-tap detection
+* FullSettingExample - Shows all settings, with non-used options commented out
+* IntUsage - shows configuration of interrupt bits
 * LowLevelExample - Demonstrates using only the core driver without math and settings overhead
-* MemoryPagingExample - Demonstrates switching between memory pages
 * MinimalistExample - The **easiest** configuration
-* MultiI2C - Using two LSM6DS3s over I2C
+* MultiI2C - Using two LIS3DHs over I2C
-* MultiSPI - Using two LSM6DS3s over SPI
+* MultiSPI - Using two LIS3DHs over SPI